-An act of defiance
+An act of defiance: plant a flower

 Honey bee nutrition is getting a lot of press these days, and rightfully so.
 Many bee experts—including Marla Spivak, Zachary Huang, and Randy Oliver—believe that a lack of good nutrition may be a major factor in declining bee health.